Low FODMAP Asian Steak & Noodle Salad with Mint & Peanuts

 Okay before you get mad at me, yes, I am going to suggest yet another product that you might have to source ahead.
 Robin and I, and the FODMAP Everyday®Test Kitchen, are blessed in that we have many very well stocked supermarkets near us as well as several Asian stores.

-If you like hearty salads, check out our Low FODMAP Asian Tofu Noodle Papaya Salad, too.
+If you like hearty salads, check out our Low FODMAP Asian Tofu Noodle Papaya Salad as well as our Thai Basil Steak Salad.

 Low FODMAP Asian Steak & Noodle Salad with Mint & Peanuts